Encourage FUNIX

 This section is divided into several pages:

-Docker and Frigate Installation
+Frigate Installation

-Frigate relies on Docker , which I installed simply by typing on my Mageia.
+Frigate relies on Docker, which I installed simply by typing on my Mageia.

 urpmi docker docker-compose